arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Note that the Install Tool currently works only for cloning publicly-visible repositories.

-If the repository you want to clone is private, you'll need to [enable internet](#switching-modes) temporarily to clone the repository and then return to Internet Disabled Mode again afterward.
+If the repository you want to clone is private, you'll need to [enable internet](#switching-modes) temporarily to clone the repository and then return to Internet Disabled mode again afterward.

 </div>

-If you want to clone a publicly-visible repository hosted on github.com while in Internet Disabled Mode, use the Install Tool, found in the Tools section on your Lab dashboard.
+If you want to clone a publicly-visible repository hosted on github.com while in Internet Disabled mode, use the Install Tool, found in the Tools section on your Lab dashboard.

 ![An Arcus Lab dashboard, showing the Tools section with "Install packages, downloads, and more" at the end of the list.](media/install_dashboard.png)